 Granite countertops caused a stir recently when studies pointed out that granite can emit small amounts of radon.
 The EPA acknowledges this, but says radon from granite countertops is so miniscule that, in most cases, it's not dangerous.
 The majority of indoor radon gas still comes from soil, but the EPA recommends testing your home for radon regardless of its source.

-The EPA produced the U.S. map below, which shows county-by-county radon levels for all 50 states.
+The EPA produced the U.S. map (see top of file), which shows county-by-county radon levels for all 50 states.
 Zone 1 (red) counties have an average indoor screening level of more than 4 pico curies per liter, zone 2 (orange) counties have 2 to 4 pCi/L, and zone 3 (yellow) counties have 2 pCi/L or less.
 Click on the map to enlarge, and click here for more information.

 Areas with large deposits of uranium, as well as granite, shale and phosphate, are likely to have higher levels of radon wafting up from the soil.
 The long-term use of phosphate fertilizers on cropland may also increase soils' uranium content, and therefore the risk of radon exposure.
 Still, the determining factor on whether airborne radon gets inside is ultimately a building's foundation.
 A house in Pennsylvania in 1984 that had the outrageously high radon level of 2,700 pCi/L was 100 feet away from another house, on the same soil and geologic formation, whose radon levels were normal.
 Well-built houses can be radon-free even in high-risk areas, and vice versa.
 That's why the EPA warns against relying on the map above to decide whether to worry about radon exposure.
 The only way to know for sure is to test your home.